Hildegund (widow)

 Hildegund (c.
 1130–1183) was a Praemonstratensian abbess.
 Born to nobility, her father was Count Herman of Lidtberg and her mother Countess Hedwig.
 She was married to Count Lothair of Meer (now Meerbusch), in the modern region of North Rhine-Westphalia, Germany.
 Together they had three children, one of whom did not survive into adulthood.

 At the age of twelve, her son Hermann Joseph was sent to the Premonstratensians (Norbertine) at Steinfeld Abbey, who sent him to the Netherlands to study.
-Upon his return, he became a canon regular of the order and served as provost of the in the Diocese of Münster.
+Upon his return, he became a canon regular of the order and served as provost in the Diocese of Münster.
 There he developed widespread fame as a mystic.
 In 1958 Pope Pius XII formally recognized his cultus, and Hermann Joseph von Steinfeld is regarded as a saint.